Sam-Max/rcmltb/README.md

      - `RSS_USER_SESSION_STRING`: To send rss links from your telegram account.
 To generate session string use this command `python3 generate_string_session.py`. `Str`. **NOTE**: Don't use same session string as `USER_SESSION_STRING`.
      - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` are required, otherwise rss commands will not work.
 You must use bot in group.
 You can also add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `RSS_USER_STRING_SESSION`.

-   - qBittorrent
+   - QBITTORRENT
      - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be http://myip, where myip is the IP/Domain(public).
 If you have chosen port other than 80 so write it in this format http://myip:port (http and not https).
 Str
      - `SERVER_PORT`: Port.
 Str
      - `WEB_PINCODE`: If empty or False means no more pincode required while qbit web selection.
 Bool Qbittorrent NOTE: If your facing ram exceeded issue then set limit for MaxConnecs, decrease AsyncIOThreadsCount in qbittorrent config and set limit of DiskWriteCacheSize to 32

-   - Torrent Search
+   - TORRENT SEARCH
      - `SEARCH_API_LINK`: Search api app link.
 Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py). `Str`
      - `SEARCH_LIMIT`: Search limit for search api, limit for each site.
 Default is zero. `Str`
      - `SEARCH_PLUGINS`: List of qBittorrent search plugins (github raw links). `Str`
      - Supported Sites:
      >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent

-   - Private Files
+   - PRIVATE FILES
      - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. `Str`

 3. **Deploying on VPS Using Docker**